Pollution in California: Wildfires

 On an economic level, damages from wildfires can have significant socioeconomic costs, both on a direct and indirect level.
 A study analyzing the economic impact of the 2018 California wildfires found that almost 150 billion dollars were spent on wildfire damages (about 1.5% of its annual GDP), 59% of which consisted of indirect losses (i.e. disrupted supply chains) both in- and out-of-state.
 Preventative expenditures are also costly, and among all western states California has the highest wildfire suppression costs by far, totaling over $890 million between 2005 and 2015.
 Concern for the state's increased susceptibility to wildfires has also increasingly led to a push for legislatures regarding wildfire prevention and mitigation funding.

+In 2020, California recorded the top 5 largest wildfires that burned more than 1.7 million hectares of land.
+The effects caused displacements of many homes and a large amount of debris.
+In Northern California, fires were initiated through lightning caused by storms that occurred on August 16–17, and progressively increased in size, thus becoming wildfires.
+The California Governor Gavin Newsom stated during this time there was 367 known fires that were active due to Santa Ana winds and the heat wave.
+Some of the most notable fires are August Complex fire, SCU Lightning Complex, Creek Fire, LNU Lightning Complex, and CZU Lightning Complex.
 For example, in 2021 Initiative Statue 21-0037 was proposed, which allocates funds towards training firefighters, strengthening wildfire monitoring systems, and improving infrastructure in areas that are vulnerable to fire.

-Air pollution and low socioeconomic status communities
+Air pollution and environmental injustice

 The U.S. Environmental Protection Agency's interactive online map - EJSCREEN - features the low socioeconomic communities across the country that are more vulnerable to air pollution and its associated health risks.
 As exhibited in this map, Southeast Los Angeles County neighborhoods, primarily impoverished areas in the San Joaquin Valley and Inland Empire, face a higher exposure to air pollution and environmental injustices.
 In such areas, those in poverty-stricken areas have unequal access to environmental health and safety resources.
 These poverty-stricken neighborhoods are frequently located in areas that are near freeways, hazardous facilities, and/or rail yards.